sp80808/ai-dj/README.md

-# OBSIDIAN - Neural Sound Engine v1.0
+# OBSIDIAN-Neural

-🎵 **Real-time AI music generation plugin for live performance**
+🎵 **Real-time AI music generation VST3 plugin for live performance**

-OBSIDIAN transforms AI into a live music instrument using intelligent LLM prompts and Stable Audio Open to create contextually aware loops directly in your DAW.
+OBSIDIAN-Neural transforms AI into a live music instrument using intelligent LLM prompts and Stable Audio Open to create contextually aware loops directly in your DAW.

 ## 🏆 Press Coverage